Nesa-lab20/Gene-finder/README.md

 ```

 # Create the directory and Repository
-The "gene_finder.py" at the end should be one file that works for the whole problem
+The "gene_finder.py" at the end should be one file that works for the whole problem- ANSWER: the complete file SDS.py is the end result

 ```markdowm
 mkdir Gene-finder-3-4